 Granted they assume that virtual particles exhibit some of the properties that "real" particles do, such as obedience to the conservation laws however they differ in that they when they collide or interact with "real" particles they cause them to attract instead of repulsing each other as is the case when two real particles interact.

-However as mentioned earlier one can define their “reality” and that of strong, weak, electromagnetic, and gravitational forces by extrapolating observations of a classical three-dimensional field to a fourth *spatial* dimension.
+However one can define the mechanism responsible for both the attractive and repulsive forces of files by extrapolating observations of a classical three-dimensional environment to a fourth *spatial* dimension.

-For example the article “What is electromagnetic energy” Sep 27, 2009 showed one can physically derive the propagation of electromagnetic forces in by extrapolating the physical properties of a three-dimensional environment to a matter wave moving on a “surface” of a three-dimensional space with respect to a fourth *spatial* dimension.
+For example the article "What is electromagnetic energy" Sep 27, 2009 showed one can physically derive the forces of electromagnetism by extrapolating the physical properties of a three-dimensional environment to a matter wave moving on a "surface" of a three-dimensional space with respect to a fourth *spatial* dimension.

-Similarly a matter wave on the “surface” of a three-dimensional field with respect to a fourth *spatial* dimension would cause a point on that “surface” to become displaced or rise above and below the equilibrium point that existed before the wave was present.
+Similarly a matter wave on the "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension would cause a point on that "surface" to become displaced or rise above and below the equilibrium point that existed before the wave was present.

 However, it also provides a classical mechanism for understanding why similar charges repel each other because observations of water show that there is a direct relationship between the magnitudes of a displacement in its surface to the magnitude of the force resisting that displacement.

-One can define the causality of electrical component of electromagnetic radiation in terms of the fluctuations in the four dimensional field associated with its “peaks” and “troughs” that is directed perpendicular to its velocity vector while its magnetic component would be associated with the horizontal force developed by that perpendicular displacement.
+One can define the causality of electrical component of electromagnetic radiation in terms of the energy associated with its "peaks" and "troughs" that is directed perpendicular to its velocity vector while its magnetic component would be associated with the horizontal force developed by that perpendicular displacement.

 However, Classical Mechanics tells us a horizontal force will be developed by that perpendicular or vertical displacement which will always be 90 degrees out of phase with it.
 This force is called magnetism.